-Spare launches its first microtransit operation in Germany as vaccination service
+Spare launches its first microtransit operation in Germany

 The on-demand microtransit service will initially be used to transport elderly residents living in the Mannheim area to COVID-19 vaccination centers before expanding to the general population.